Smooth moduli spaces of associative submanifolds: Closed associative submanifolds

 where $\nu_\sigma$ is the normal bundle of $\exp_\sigma (Y)$.
 Then $\exp_\sigma (Y)$ is associative if and only if $F(\sigma)$ vanishes.
 In order to compute the Zariski tangent space of $\bm_Y$ at the vanishing section, consider a path of normal sections $(\sigma_t)_{t\in [0,1]}\in \Gamma(Y,\nu)$ and

 To differentiate $F$ at $\sigma=0$ in the direction of $s$, we use the Levi-Civita connection of $(M,g)$.
-Note that since $F(0)=0$, the result does not depend in fact on the chosen connection.
 We have

 where $ \bl_s $ is the Lie derivative in the direction $s$.
 Since $Y$ is associative, $\omega\lrcorner {*}\phi = 0 $ and the second term vanishes.
+Note that this implies that the result does not depend on the chosen connection.
 Thanks to classical Riemannian formulas, we compute the summand of the first term.
 For every $k$,